 What do you feel was your biggest accomplishment the past school year?

 I think my biggest accomplishment was the trip I went on for Global Issues Network (GIN) to Shaoguan.
-I have been a member of GIN since freshman year, but this year's trip was the most memorable for me as it was my last.
+I have been a member of GIN since Grade 9, but this year's trip was the most memorable for me as it was my last.
 Being the trip leader for the last time, this experience taught me how important it is to work together with my peers to accomplish a common goal and it showed me the growth I underwent as a student.
 I had a great time there and am confident that the next leaders will keep up the work.

 What were your favorite extracurricular activities (sports, arts, etc) and how did they help shape the student you became?